 Cedar Wood Villa is the only facility located in Red Lodge, Montana.
-This facility was awarded an overall grade of C, which is a middle of the pack rating.
-This place seems to have some things working in its favor.
-This facility didn't fare well in all of our categories, but it did not receive any rock-bottom grades either.
-Additional information about its category grades can be found below.
+With an overall grade of A-, this facility is one of the 25 best facilities in Montana.
+We really can not say enough good things about this facility.
+This facility also received very consistent grades in all of our categories.
+Additional information about these categories can be found below.

 Cedar Wood Villa